Frequently asked questions

 What academic courses of study can I pursue?

-The lab schools offer a wide curriculum and a number of AP and dual-credit courses with Heartland Community College.
+The lab schools offer a wide curriculum including AP courses and dual-credit courses with Heartland Community College.

 How do students benefit from being part of a “lab school”?